puppetlabs-toy-chest/puppetlabs-catalog_preview/lib/puppet_x/puppetlabs/preview/api/documentation/preview-help.md

 Run a diff (with the default summary view) then view the preview log:

-    puppet preview --preview_environment future_production mynode
+    puppet preview --pe future_production mynode
-    puppet preview --preview_environment future_production mynode --view preview_log --last
+    puppet preview --pe future_production mynode --view preview_log --last

 Node name can be placed anywhere:

-    puppet preview mynode --preview_environment future_production
+    puppet preview mynode --pe future_production
-    puppet preview --preview_environment future_production mynode
+    puppet preview --pe future_production mynode

+Run a migration check, then view a report that only includes failed nodes:

+    puppet preview --pe future_production --migrate 3.8/4.0 --view none mynode1 mynode2 mynode3
+    puppet preview --view failed_nodes --last > tmpfile puppet preview --view overview --last --nodes tmpfile

 DIAGNOSTICS
 -----------
 The '--assert' option controls the exit code of the command.

 If '--assert' is not specified the command will exit with 0 if the two compilations succeeded, 2 if the baseline compilation failed (a catalog could not be produced), and 3 if the preview compilation did not produce a catalog.
 Files not produced may either not exist, or be empty.

 If '--assert' is set to 'equal', the command will exit with 4 if the two catalogs are not equal.